ybmirz/Notes/Archive/Reading Notes/The Richest Man in Babylon.md

 To start off, this book was just as good as I expected it to be, when I found it recommended on my instagram.
 The book mainly foretells old tales of the richest man in babylon, to which so a lot of people are better able gain an understanding of wealth.
+> one of my first interactions with li ann :D
 #### Initial
 - The book got me wondering what my personal understnading of wealth was, and I got to the conlcusion, after conversations with carmel, that to me, wealth is about having the freedom to splurge quite abit, on multiple different wants, rather than *having to splurge* all of the money.
 Conclusively, it's basically that having alot of wealth is having the time, money and freedom of life, where some people would call it as financial freedom.